mgraffg/EvoDAG/README.md

 bold face to facilitate the reading.
-It can be observed from the table that PSMS obtained the best performance on five datasets, SVM on one dataset, and EvoDAG obtained the best performance in the rest of the datasets (seven).
+It can be observed from the table that PSMS obtained the best performance on five datasets, SVM on one dataset, and EvoDAG obtained the best performance in the rest of the datasets (six).
 One characteristic that caught our attention is the high confidence intervals of auto-sklearn (not shown here), it is one order of magnitude higher than the other systems.
 Analyzing the predictions performed by